Skip to main content

 The risks of capitalism in authoritarian regimes

 When authoritarian leaders align with capitalist elites, democracy and human rights are often at risk.
-Under such regimes, democracy becomes a façade while real power remains concentrated in the hands of a few.
+Under such regimes, democracy becomes a facade while real power remains concentrated in the hands of a few.
 This dynamic suppresses dissent and restricts freedoms, often justified as measures to preserve social stability and protect the economy.
-The rise of authoritarian regimes in countries like China and Russia, where capitalism coexists with authoritarianism, illustrates that capitalism does not guarantee democracy and can even reinforce authoritarian rule.
+The rise of authoritarian regimes in countries like China and Russia, where capitalism operates within authoritarian rule, illustrates that capitalism does not produce democracy and can actively underwrite authoritarian power when accumulation is better served by it.

 The role of plantations in capitalism’s development